 E-Books and E-Audiobooks

 The MARINet OverDrive Collection consists of over 10,000 downloadable electronic books and audiobooks, including recent titles from major publishers.
-Learn how to return ebooks early with this handy guide courtesy of the MARINet Digital Resources Working Group.
+Visit OverDrive's Getting Started page to learn about accessing the collection with your mobile device via the Libby app.
+Learn how to return e-books early with this handy guide courtesy of the MARINet Digital Resources Working Group.

 Enki is a collection of downloadable e-books in the EPUB format.
 Enki was created by California libraries as an alternative to commercial services like 3M and Overdrive.
 The large collection is currently dominated by ebooks from small and independent publishers.